sharmi/academic-kickstart-seofit/content/post/long-tail-keywords/index.md

 Everybody loves long tail keywords.
 Everybody needs some.

 It is pure gold for young hopefuls.
 Long tail keywords help get the foot in the SERP door and start climbing the ranking charts.
 Walk before you run.
-Long tails before going after the popular short tail keywords.
+Long tails before going after the popular short tail (aka head) keywords.

 For the veterans, long tail keywords are a way to divine user's need for new information and cater to their needs.
 A source of new ideas when you are stuck.

 ### What are long tail keywords?
 Keyword is a phrase with one or more words that users enter into the google search box to find something they need.

+A head keyword is mostly a single word with very huge traffic but also very high competition.

 Long tail keywords are keywords with 3 or more words that have fewer users searching for.
 This may be because it is a niche topic or because the it is something that users look for once in a while.

+A mid-tail keyword falls between the long tail keywords and head keywords.

+While a head keyword (also known as short tail keyword) have high traffic, the number of long tail keywords is huge in comparison.

+Most of the searches in google are for long tail keywords.

+{{< figure src="head_long_tail_keywords_ratio.png" title="Head keywords and long tail keywords volume comparison" lightbox="true" >}}

 For example, 'keto diet' is a short-tail keyword.
 It has been searched 2.5M times globally and 1.83M times in US in the last month.
 On the other hand 'keto diet plan for beginners' have 35K and 27K searches respectively. 'keto diet plan for women' have 1.9K and 1.6K respectively. 'keto diet plan for women's weight loss' have just 50 searches globally.

+{{< figure src="long_tail_keywords_examples.png" title="Head keywords and long tail keywords example" lightbox="true" >}}

 If you look closer at the results, you will see that there are a lot of blog posts tuned for 'keto diet plan for beginners'.
 The search page is dominated by 'Featured snippet' and Ads.